axelvnilsson/sneezesnake/README.md

                         Ideas!

+1. Add high score to the splash screen.
 2. Make the snake more realistic the farther you go on in the game, and start out basic.
 3. A powerup when you pick it up and die you respawn and your score does not change.
 4. Multiplayer.